 Chapter 0: Introduction

-These are the examples for the introduction chapter.
-Change to other chapters in the left menu.
+These are the examples for the introduction chapter of Too Much Fun.
+Select chapters in the menu.

 Introduction: The Commodore 64 and the Fear of Games